 Fields, Records and Tables

 The first thing you need to think about are the fields you are going to use.
 Fields are the categories of information that your database is going to store.
-For example, our school gives out merits to students who have worked well.
+For example, most schools give out merits to students who have worked well.
 To produce a merits database, you would include fields such as Student Name, Tutor Group, Subject, Date, Reason for Merit, Teacher, etc.

 Once you've decided on the fields you're going to use, you can start entering the data.
 All the information for one person or thing, i.e. the information for all fields gathered together, is called a record.
 In the merits database example, therefore, each student who had a merit would have a record in the database.